juggy/backrub-todos/README.markdown

-# Backbone Template TODOs example
+# Backrub TODOs example

 Partly copied and adapted from the original example by Jerome https://github.com/jeromegn/localtodos .

-# What is Backbone Template
+# What is Backrub

-Backbone Template lets you describe your Backbone view layer in a single template that will automatically refresh when the bounded data changes.
+Backrub lets you describe your Backbone view layer in a single template that will automatically refresh when the bounded data changes.
 It uses Handlebars and is inspired by SproutCore (>= 1.5) SC.TemplateView .

 ## Basic use

 * Create your template
-* Load it in a Backbone.Template object
+* Load it in a Backbone.Backrub object
 * render it and append it to your page (somewhere, the body maybe)
 * Make it alive to start all eventing and make your views behave as intended